Why inventory records often don’t match physical stock

 Regardless of the platform used, an inventory system needs to support a few core controls to maintain accuracy over time.
 Without these fundamentals, even the best software will produce unreliable data.

-On-hand, committed, and available stock must be clearly defined and visible.
+Clear Definitions of Inventory States: On-hand, committed, and available stock must be clearly defined and visible.
 Users need to understand which number reflects physical stock and which reflects allocation or availability.

-Every inventory adjustment should record who made the change, when it was made, and why it was necessary.
+Audit Trails for Adjustments: Every inventory adjustment should record who made the change, when it was made, and why it was necessary.
 This is essential for traceability and accountability.

-All sales channels, warehouses, and locations must reference the same inventory records.
+Centralized Inventory Records: All sales channels, warehouses, and locations must reference the same inventory records.
 Fragmented systems almost always lead to conflicting numbers.

 Applying these principles in Zoho Inventory